Requeté: Early phase (1907–1913)

-In 1909 the Catalan Junta Regional asked Roma to prepare a formal set of regulations which would define the requeté modus operandi; there is no immediate follow up known.
-In 1911 some press titles published an anonymous ordinance draft; it is unlikely that it was adopted, let alone implemented.
+In 1909, the Catalan Junta Regional asked Roma to prepare a formal set of regulations that would define the requeté modus operandi; there is no immediate follow-up known.
+In 1911, some press titles published an anonymous ordinance draft; it is unlikely that it was adopted, let alone implemented.
 It appears that separate requeté groups operated on their own with no provincial or regional network organized; until the mid-1910s there was no co-coordinative body or executive ever mentioned.
-Membership remains unclear; according to friendly press there were over 100 associates in Barcelona in 1910 and 130 in Lerida; a 1911 rally in Tarrasa gathered 200 youth, while in the town of Valls there were 50 members enlisted in 1912.
+Membership remains unclear; according to the friendly press, there were over 100 associates in Barcelona in 1910 and 130 in Lleida; a 1911 rally in Terrasa gathered 200 youth, while in the town of Valls there were 50 members enlisted in 1912.
 A hardly credible note claims that a rally in Valencia was attended by 800 requetés.
 Though the draft rulebook envisioned only boys as members, photos demonstrate that there were also girls present, some sources refer to "requeté de damas blancas" and adolescent females served even as standard-bearers.

 Larger of more affluent groups boasted of their own standards, usually received during pompous ceremonies; in Catalonia the first such case was noted in 1910, while in Valencia in 1911.
-At least basic governing structures started to emerge, usually with president, but at times also with vice-president, treasurer, secretary, librarian or members of junta directiva.
-Larger local groups started to set-up specialized sub-sections, like sección dramática, de caridad, excursionista, instructiva, ciclista, recreativa, militar, alpina, politico-religiosa, de prensa y propaganda or sección de sport.
+At least basic governing structures started to emerge, usually with the president, but at times also with the vice-president, treasurer, secretary, librarian, or members of junta directiva.
+Larger local groups started to set-up specialized sub-sections, like sección dramática, de caridad, excursionista, instructiva, ciclista, recreativa, militar, alpina, politico-religiosa, de prensa y propaganda, or sección de sport.
 None of the sources consulted confirms existence of dedicated premises and it is not clear whether members of local cells met in private, in Carlist círculos or outdoors.
 Since 1911 there are vague references to common gear, usually red or blue berets, but prior to 1913 there was no explicit note of a shirt or other part of uniform identified.

-Personal information on leadership is scattered, fragmented and imprecise.
-Circumstantial evidence suggests that Juan María Roma played a major if not key role in organisation of early requeté.
+Personal information on leadership is scattered, fragmented, and imprecise.
+Circumstantial evidence suggests that Juan María Roma played a major, if not key role in organization of early requeté.
 Another Catalan Carlist leader associated was Dalmacio Iglesias, allegedly bent on turning requeté into shock troops designed to take part in street fightings.
-In Valencia the major person related was a retired artilleryman, in the Carlist ranks known as general, Joaquín Llorens; already in 1910 some press titles referred to "requeté d’en Llorens."
-Among leaders of local groups, in 1910 the president of Barcelona requeté was named as Martin Gibernau; in 1911 it was first Fernando Bertrán and then Valentin Estefanell.
+In Valencia, the major person related was a retired artilleryman, in the Carlist ranks known as general, Joaquín Llorens; already in 1910 some press titles referred to "requeté d’en Llorens."
+Among leaders of local groups, in 1910 the president of Barcelona requeté was named Martin Gibernau; in 1911 it was first Fernando Bertrán and then Valentin Estefanell.
 Still in 1911, Joaquín Font y Fargas was named "director del requeté jaimista".
-In 1912 the elected president of Barcelona requeté organisation was Julian Oliver.
-In other major centers Francisco Alcón Orrico presided over the Valencia branch and Joaquín Castaneda over the Madrid one.
+In 1912, the elected president of Barcelona requeté organisation was Julian Oliver.
+In other major centers, Francisco Alcón Orrico presided over the Valencia branch and Joaquín Castaneda over the Madrid one.